-Zanate Fergusone holds 21,000,000 shares.
-At 31 March 2020 she held 10.6% of the shares in issue and is therefore considered to be a substantial shareholder.
-During the period certain subsidiary companies made/received advances to/from her.
-The net balance due to the Group at 31 March 2020 was £515,000.
-Subsequent to the period end and prior to admission to AQSE, her holding, whilst remaining at 21,000,000 shares, fell below the 10% threshold and Zanate Fergusone is no longer considered to be a substantial shareholder.
+Zanate Fergusone owns the entire share capital of J D Capital Limited which holds 29,500,000 shares.
+During the year, JD Capital Limited held more than 10% of the shares in issue and is therefore considered to be a substantial shareholder.
+At 31 March 2021 JD Capital Limited held 9.65% of the shares in issue and therefore fell below the 10% threshold and is no longer considered to be a substantial shareholder.
+During the year certain subsidiary companies made/received advances to/from her.
+The net balance due to the Group at 31 March 2021 was £634,000 (2020: £515,000).
+This is considered to be recoverable.